 Board Director and Houpla Lead (Sandor)

 This married couple has been burning together since 2016.
 Together, they have led the Houpla theme camp and its year-round efforts in Houston since 2017.
-Both D-Rex and Sandor are volunteers with Burning Man’s Camp Support team, with Sandor also serving on the Camp Support Council.
+Both D-Rex and Sandor are volunteers with Burning Man’s Camp Support Team, with Sandor also serving on the Camp Support Council and as part of the 25 to Thrive team studying how to evolve Burning Man’s Regional Network.
 They are passionate about helping new people attend Burning Man and acculturating them to burner culture.